surniaulula/wpsso-add-five-stars/readme.txt

 * Product
 * SoftwareApplication

-> If the Schema type in the Document SSO metabox is not one of these types (or one of their sub-types), then a 5 star rating and review cannot be added, as doing so would trigger an error in the Google search console.
+If the Schema type in the Document SSO metabox is not one of these types (or one of their sub-types), then a 5 star rating and review cannot be added, as doing so would trigger an error in the Google search console.
 [See Google's Review snippet documentation for additional information.](https://developers.google.com/search/docs/advanced/structured-data/review-snippet)

 <!-- /about -->

-<h3>WPSSO Add Five Stars Should be a Fallback Solution</h3>
+<h3>WPSSO Add Five Stars is a Fallback Solution</h3>

 The Google's Review Snippet technical guidelines reminds us to:

 > [Make sure the reviews and ratings you mark up are readily available to users from the marked-up page.
 It must be immediately obvious to users that the page has review content.](https://developers.google.com/search/docs/advanced/structured-data/review-snippet#technical-guidelines)

-The WPSSO Add Five Stars add-on will include a 5 star rating *if the document Schema markup does not already have an 'aggregateRating' property*.
+The WPSSO Add Five Stars add-on includes a 5 star rating *if the document Schema markup does not already have an 'aggregateRating' property*.
 It is always preferable to include actual ratings and reviews from your visitors and/or customers in the webpage.
 The WPSSO Add Five Stars add-on can be used in combination with any of the following third-party plugins and service APIs, or the [WPSSO Ratings and Reviews](https://wordpress.org/plugins/wpsso-ratings-and-reviews/) add-on.

 <h3>Suggested Rating and Review Plugins and Services</h3>